 If you’re craving fall-off-the-bone tender chicken but don’t want oily take-outs anymore, this Instant Pot chicken wings recipe will be worth a try!

-Covered in a delicious hot buffalo sauce and then air-fried to crispy perfection, today’s chicken dish is a perfect choice for a quick dinner.
+Covered in a delicious hot buffalo sauce and then air-fried to crispy perfection, today’s chicken dish is a perfect choice for a quick dinner and for International Chicken Wing Day (29th July).
 The pressure cooking method helps lock up all the necessary fat and moisture to get crispy tender wings ready on the table in half the time of oven-roasting.

 Finally, we’ll finish the chicken in the air fryer to add nice crisp edges.
 The accompanying buffalo sauce and mayo dip will make everyone at the table lick their fingers clean!